-Rajaji National Park is located in the Shivalik range of Himalayas and spread over 820 kms.
+Rajaji Tiger Reserve (earlier Rajaji National Park) is located in the Shivalik range of Himalayas and spread over 820 kms.
 It covers a part of over three districts of Uttarakhand: Haridwar, Dehradun and Pauri Garhwal.
 It is now become the second Tiger Serve of Uttarakhand after Corbett.

 The park has been created in 1983 by amalgamation of three sanctuaries - Rajaji Sanctuary (estd.
 1948) Motichur sanctuary (estd.
 1964) and Chilla sanctuary (estd.
 1977).
 On 20 April 2015 it has been changed to Rajaji Tiger Reserve.